heidisu/ant/README.md

 Langton's ant with 2 or more states, like described in the paper [Further travels with my ant](http://www.math.sunysb.edu/preprints/ims95-1.pdf)

-The code should be updated to elm 0.14 soon.
+Todo: Avoid dropdown to be updated on every time sample

 <img src="https://github.com/heidisu/ant/blob/master/screenshot.png" alt="ant" width="400px">